chrisalley/npm/README.md

 Examples
 --------

-Install the dependencies defined in `package.json` to the local `node_modules`
+Install the dependencies defined in `package.json` to a local `node_modules`
 directory:

 `ruby npm_install.rb`

-Install the latest version of a package to the local `node_modules` directory:
+Install the latest version of a package to a local `node_modules` directory:

 `ruby npm_install.rb ember-cli`

-Install a particular version of a package to the local `node_modules` directory:
+Install a particular version of a package to a local `node_modules` directory:

 `ruby npm_install.rb ember-cli@2.4.1`